xmityaz/express-react-ssr/README.md

 # to start
 * clone the project
 * npm install
-* npm run build:client
-* npm run build:server
+* npm run build
 * npm start
 * open http://localhost:3000/ in browser

+# to do
+* Friendship with mobx
+* Full server-client flow